UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack Hub portal.

 ## Enabling VM Update & Management